trailofbits/audit-kubernetes/notes/stefan.edwards/tm/05-controlsummary.md

 # Control Summary

-[CNSSI](https://rmf.org/wp-content/uploads/2017/10/CNSSI-4009.pdf) defines "security control" as:
+[Committee on National Security Systems (CNSSI) 4009](https://rmf.org/wp-content/uploads/2017/10/CNSSI-4009.pdf) defines "security control" as:

 > The management, operational, and technical controls (i.e., safeguards or countermeasures) prescribed for an information system to protect the confidentiality, integrity, and availability of the system and its information.

-Controls are grouped by type or _family_, which collect controls along logical groupings, such as Auditing or Logging.
-This assessment will focus on six primary control families:
+Controls are grouped by type or _family_, which collect controls along logical groupings, such as Authentication or Cryptography.
+This assessment will focus on six primary control families, per the request of the Security Working Group:

 | Family Name | Description |
 | :---: | :---: |